postsharp/Metalama.Documentation/conceptual/Aspects/Ordering.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/4/40/Matryoshka_transparent.png" width="480px" style="padding: 40px" title="CC BY-SA 3.0 by Wikipedia user Fanghong.">

-It is important to remember that Metalama builds the matryoshka from the inside to the outside, but the code is executed is from the outside to the inside, i.e. the source code is executed _last_.
+It is important to remember that Metalama builds the matryoshka from the inside to the outside, but the code is executed from the outside to the inside; in other words, the source code is executed _last_.

 Therefore, the aspect application order and the aspect execution order are _opposite_.